TritonDataCenter/sdc-vmapi/docs/index.md

 # VMs

-The Vms endpoint let us get information about VMs living on a SDC install, there is only one VMAPI instance per datacenter.
-VMAPI acts as an HTTP interface to VM data stored UFDS.
-VMAPI is used when need to obtain information about particular VMs or when we need perform actions on them such as start, reboot, resize, etc.
+The Vms endpoint let us get information about VMs living on a SDC install; there is only one VMAPI instance per datacenter.
+VMAPI acts as an HTTP interface to VM data stored in Moray.
+VMAPI is used to obtain information about particular VMs, or when we need perform actions on them -- such as start, reboot, resize, etc.

 ## ListVms (GET /vms)